-Lincoln UTC has successfully managed the financial resources available throughout 2022/23.
-The College set a budget showing a small surplus and has delivered slightly above expectations, with small savings across some resources.
-The budget has also been continually monitored to ensure spending is in line with forecast, whilst ensuring resources are being utilised to achieve the highest student outcomes.
-We received an energy saving grant during the year which we have used to partially fund the replacement of all lights in the college to LEDs.
-We were able to fund the remainder of the cost from our in year surplus.
-We are already seeing the benefit of this investment in our monthly electricity usage.
-As part of the T-level programme, we were required to match fund part of the investment in equipment from our own reserves.
-This is reflected within the transfer between our restricted reserves and fixed asset reserves in the accounts.
+Lincoln UTC has successfully managed the financial resources available throughout 2023/24.
+The College set a budget showing a small surplus and has delivered slightly above expectations, due to some additional funding and small savings across some resources.
+At the end of last year all lights throughout the UTC were switched to LED, this has created a saving in energy costs for 2023/24.
+Further savings are expected in 2024/25 from the installation of solar panels.
+The remaining T-level grant was utilised during the year on engineering equipment, including a laser cutter that is a fantastic addition to the department.
 The 3 to 5 year plan is under continuous review and updated regularly to reflect any significant changes to ensure the UTC constantly has an accurate current and forecast position.
-The brought forward surplus reserves are still robust after the investment in the T-level equipment this academic year.
-We are part way through our 5 year IT renewal plan and for the last 3 years we have managed this through our in year surplus and we expect to be able to continue to do so over the coming years.
-We anticipate using some of our current reserves on the investment in solar panels in the year 2023/24 in order to further strengthen our energy efficiency as a school.
+The brought forward surplus reserves are still robust, we aim to maintain reserves of between 10% and 15% of annual revenue.
+We are part way through our 5 year IT renewal plan and for the last 4 years we have managed this through our in year surplus, we expect to be able to continue to do so over the coming years.
+We plan to use some of our current reserves on the investment in solar panels in the year 2024/25 in order to further strengthen our energy efficiency as a school.

-The pension liability is now a surplus in the latest actuarial valuation, however contributions have increased in response to the current economic uncertainty, this continues to be managed by the actuary.
-In the year we have received match funding from the ESFA to help with the equipment needed to support the introduction of T levels.
-This means that for every £1 spent on equipment by the UTC for T levels the ESFA will match it, our contribution is within the transfer between reserves showing in the accounts.
-After this expenditure we will still have robust reserves to protect us from major uncertainties, we also intend to use some of reserves to invest in solar panels to increase our energy efficiency and protect us from dramatic changes in the energy market in the future.
-The budget set for 2023/24 forecasts a small in year surplus and despite all the current economic uncertainties we still anticipate having healthy reserves at the end of 2023/24.
+The pension liability is in surplus for the second year in the latest actuarial valuation, however contributions have remained high in response to the current economic uncertainty, this continues to be managed by the actuary.
+We finished the year with an overall in year surplus of just over 1% of revenue, this has further bolstered our reserves to protect us from major uncertainties.
+We intend to use some of our reserves to invest in solar panels to increase our energy efficiency and protect us from dramatic changes in energy prices in the future.
+The budget set for 2024/25 forecasts a small in year surplus and despite all the current economic uncertainties we still anticipate having healthy reserves at the end of 2024/25.